trustnote-org/testnet-builder/README.md

 - After this, you should have the following folder structure exists in your `~/testnet-builder` directory:

 ```
-├── config-files<br>
+├── config-files
-│   ├── constants.js<br>
+│   ├── constants.js
-│   ├── hub-conf.js<br>
+│   ├── hub-conf.js
-│   ├── witness-conf.js<br>
+│   ├── witness-conf.js
-│   ├── witness-headless-start.js<br>
+│   ├── witness-headless-start.js
-│   └── witness-start.js<br>
+│   └── witness-start.js
-├── data -- store key and address files<br>
+├── data -- store key and address files
-├── deploy.sh -- used to generate 12 witnesses automatically<br>
+├── deploy.sh -- used to generate 12 witnesses automatically
-├── genesis-scripts -- store scripts whick are related to generate the genesis unit<br>
+├── genesis-scripts -- store scripts whick are related to generate the genesis unit
-│   ├── conf.js <br>
+│   ├── conf.js
-│   ├── create_allConfig.js -- used to generate 12 witnesses's keys and addresses , and should be runned before create_genesis.js<br>
+│   ├── create_allConfig.js -- used to generate 12 witnesses's keys and addresses , and should be runned before create_genesis.js
-│   ├── create_genesis.js -- used to generate the genesis unit<br>
+│   ├── create_genesis.js -- used to generate the genesis unit
-│   └── package.json<br>
+│   └── package.json
-├── Readme.md -- this file<br>
+├── Readme.md -- this file
-├── remove-all-data.sh delete the database of hub, witness and headless in “~/.config/”<br>
+├── remove-all-data.sh delete the database of hub, witness and headless in “~/.config/”
-├── start.sh -- start up hub and 12 witnesses by using pm2<br>
+├── start.sh -- start up hub and 12 witnesses by using pm2
-├── trustnote-explorer<br>
+├── trustnote-explorer
-├── trustnote-headless<br>
+├── trustnote-headless
-├── trustnote-hub<br>
+├── trustnote-hub
 └── trustnote-witness
 ```